After you've created one or more sheets, you can combine them in a dashboard, add interactivity and much more.

 From the Objects section at left, and drag an item to the dashboard on the right:

-You can copy and paste objects either within the current dashboard, or from dashboards in other sheets and files.
+You can copy and paste objects either within the current dashboard or from dashboards in other sheets and files.
+You can even copy objects between Tableau Desktop and Tableau in your web browser.

 You can't, however, copy the following: